Frequently Asked Questions

 Note: the computer won't always recommend the highest scoring word.
 Sometimes, it will suggest another word instead that is strategically better.
-Also, unless you're playing the top-level AI, the computer will avoid the more obscure words.
+Also, unless you're playing the top-level computer opponent, the computer will avoid the more obscure words.

 - How does the timer work?